Let’s legislate compulsory education - Akufo-Addo to Ghanaians in US

 He said that was taking place at a time when the US dollar had also gained strength considerably in the foreign exchange market in the world, which had led to the rapid depreciation of the Ghanaian cedi.

-“Ultimately, the method of fighting this challenge is not about printing more currency or supply of more dollars by the BOG,” he
+“Ultimately, the method of fighting this challenge is not about printing more currency or supply of more dollars by the BOG,” he and argued that it was the expansion of the economy from the medium to long-term that was required.

 “We have to approach the foreign exchange matter from medium to long-term by expanding our supply base and capacity to export not just crude and raw materials but also expand industrial activities,” he stated.